 My Story

 For 25 years, my career was defined by crafting compelling narratives for products and brands, then my professional life eventually led me full circle, back to the art of clay—my true passion.
 My journey with clay began in my childhood in Zimbabwe.
 I spent countless hours in the sun-drenched backyard, my hands happily covered in mud from playing with my pet warthogs.
 I loved the feel of the earth and quickly discovered I could shape it into anything I imagined, from animals to people.
-Often, I would gather my friends and turn my backyard into a makeshift clay studio.

 Today, my practice explores two interconnected pathways: figurative storytelling and structural form.

-Figurative Work: I am a self-taught figurative sculptor whose work is born from constant discovery, sharp observation, and a deep fascination with people.
+Figurative Work: I am a self-taught figurative sculptor whose work is born from constant discovery, sharp observation, and a deep fascination with people and psychology.
 My camera is always ready to capture interesting faces—the very portraits that inspire my characters and their imagined backstories.
 Each of my pieces becomes a silent storyteller, whispering tales of quirky misfortunes, unexpected fixations, and the strangely beautiful magic and messiness we all experience.

 Vessel Work: My ideas are a direct response to the world around me.
 I find inspiration from architectural details and earthy objects.
 What comes out in the creative process is my response to those shapes and textures.